tomarthur/pocketpark/docs-page1.md

 ### Can't Find in App
 Did you set the Bean name and iBeacon settings as directed in the registration step?

+Sometimes iOS caching of Bluetooth device information can make a new Installation not appear in App.
+Resetting your device can remedy this.

+If not, try using LightBlue to confirm that the Bean name is what you set in the steps above.
+You may need to set the name again and reset your iOS device to get things working.

 ### Nothing Happens
 Is the LightBlue Bean LED turning green when you contact the Installation in PocketPark?